FamilySearch/gedcomx-java/extensions/familysearch/familysearch-api-client/README.md

 ## Examples

 Need something to sink your teeth into?
+For a detailed implementation of the following examples, see the [Java SDK Sample App](https://github.com/FamilySearch/SampleApp).
+The Sample App also demonstrates how to use the PersonState class to carry out additional functions.

 * [Read the FamilySearch Family Tree (Start Here)](#read-ft)
 * [Read a Family Tree Person by Persistent ID](#read-person-by-persistent-id)